“You must be ready to burn yourself in your own flame. How else could you rise anew if you have not first become ashes?”

 Which couldn’t have happened at a more inconvenient time.

-In February 2020, just before the pandemic, I had completed a book called Embrace The Void Bravely (& Other Secular Sermons), which made the case for living an optimistic life without belief in God.
+In February 2020, just before the pandemic, I had published a book called Embrace The Void Bravely (& Other Secular Sermons), which made the case for living an optimistic life without belief in God.
 Specifically it was a book that offered a cheerful nihilist approach to love, purpose, friendship, happiness, and death.
 It received a lot of praise and was blogged about and posted across platforms like Instagram and Facebook by fans who lauded its “hope” and “affirmation”.
 Looking back, I can’t help but wonder if they continued feeling that way about the book’s advice during the outbreak of Covid and the worldwide lockdowns… because its author folded like a cheap lawn chair in a light breeze.
 But why?

 You notice the quote at the top of the essay from Nietzsche.
 There are two kinds of people who read Nietzsche: 1) readers who take his “death of God” as a grim warning about the emptiness of modernity and what lengths humans will go to fill the void of meaning, and 2) readers who see Nietzsche’s “death of God” as an invitation to a neverending party where we, over time, can “create meaning” along with futuristic paradises.
 In my case, I was the latter Nietzsche reader who became the former.
 Until very recently in life, I bought into the entire “basket” of naive modern presuppositions: the inherent goodness of human beings, the trajectory of history inevitably going in the direction of progress (rather than history being cyclical with periods of advancement and decline, and “progress” being a somewhat subjective term), the fundamental desire of all persons being liberty and not safety, and that all of that was quite independent of a “fairy tale epistemology” and able to be derived from pure reason.
-That—as the slogan of the American Humanist Association went—we were “Good Without God”.
+As the slogan of the American Humanist Association went, we were “Good Without God”.

 “Human beings naturally long for liberty.”
 Nope.